-Receptivity to the new, cognitive function, regulatory function, classification features, form of knowledge of reality, leading aspects of the perceived object, dominant feelings, field of activity, components of the subject's experience, cognitive-motional processes, environment of selected information, hierarchical level of the management entity, means of developing receptivity to the new, idea management system.
+Receptivity to the new, cognitive function, regulatory function, classification features, form of knowledge of reality, leading aspects of the perceived object, dominant feelings, field of activity.

 Recognition of variability as a leading feature of a person's lifestyle, along with the acquisition of basic knowledge, poses the following urgent task to modern education: to teach students to independently master new knowledge and information, forms and methods of learning, to perceive and produce changes, to develop the need for lifelong learning.
 Personal characteristics that, according to experts, will contribute to the acquisition of new competencies are "open consciousness", a heightened sense of the new, the ability to "catch, perceive new things" [1]; the ability to respond to challenges "mentally and physically" [2].
 For example, living in the world of nanoseconds, nanometers [1], virtual worlds [2], etc.